jharwell/sierra/docs/src/plugins/execenv/hpc/pbs.rst

          floor(PBS_NUM_PPN / --exec-jobs-per-node)

+       That is,
+       :ref:`--exec-jobs-per-node<src/plugins/execenv/index:sierra-cli---exec-jobs-per-node>`
-       That is, ``--exec-jobs-per-node`` is required for PBS HPC environments.
+       is required for PBS HPC environments.

    * - :envvar:`PBS_NODEFILE`
      - Obtaining the list of nodes allocated to a job which SIERRA can direct